-Case Study 4: Outdoor worker initiatives
+Case Study 4: Outdoor work opportunities

-Whilst much has changed towards prevention in outdoor industries, behaviours regarding exposure to UV radiation still need to be addressed.
+Whilst much has changed towards prevention in outdoor work, behaviours regarding exposure to UV radiation can still be improved.

-Under the Work Health and Safety Act 2011,33 employers (known as persons conducting a business or undertaking (PCBU) under the Act) have a duty to use a risk management approach to protect their workers, including from the harms of exposure to UV radiation.
+Under the Work Health and Safety Act 2011,33 employers (or persons conducting a business or undertaking) have a duty to use a risk management approach to protect their workers, including from the harms of exposure to UV radiation.
 The WorkSafe Queensland Sun safety and skin cancer webpage34 has a range of resources to assist both employers and workers to identify and manage the risks associated with working outdoors.
 These resources include the Sun Safety Toolbox PowerPoint and the Skin cancer and outdoor work: A work health and safety guide.34

-Our industry partner, Danger Sun Overhead (DSO), is a recognised education provider and has become an industry leader in the provision of skin cancer awareness, education, and advocacy services.
+SCPQ industry partner, Danger Sun Overhead (DSO), is a recognised education provider and has become an industry leader in the provision of skin cancer awareness, education, and advocacy services.
 DSO's pillars of awareness, prevention, early detection, and support underpins the organisation's vision to reduce the impact of skin cancer in the workplace and across our communities.
 The DSO program supports employers of outdoor workers to develop comprehensive sun-protection policies that ensure multiple strategies are implemented to maximise UV protection for their workers.